 It’s a sight that no driver wants to see: a bright yellow parking ticket neatly tucked under the windshield wiper.

 About 2.8 million parking tickets are issued in Toronto each year, yielding an annual revenue of around $100 million for the city.
+While 2020 was an exception, with parking tickets decreasing 37% due to the pandemic, drivers still saw 1.4 million in parking fines.

 At one time, thousands of tickets were cancelled because the motorist drove away before a municipal law enforcement officer could pass it to the driver.
 The days of evading a parking ticket in this way, however, are gone.
 In August 2017, the city changed the rules.
 Nowadays, if you drive away before the municipal law enforcement officer can place the ticket under the windshield wiper or pass it to you, it will be mailed to the address for which the vehicle is registered.

 Toronto isn’t the only city in the Greater Toronto Area that mails parking tickets to those who try to drive away.
-Similar practices exist in Markham, Mississauga, Oshawa, Richmond Hill and Vaughan, for example.
+Similar practices exist in Markham, Mississauga, Oshawa, Richmond Hill, and Vaughan, for example.

 Quick Car Insurance Quote